awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-resource-policies-examples.md

 }
 ```

-## Example: Deny API traffic based on source IP address or range when using a Private API <a name="apigateway-resource-policies-source-ip-address-provate-api-example"></a>
+## Example: Deny API traffic based on source IP address or range when using a private API<a name="apigateway-resource-policies-source-ip-address-vpc-example"></a>

-The following example resource policy is a "blacklist" policy that denies \(blocks\) incoming traffic to an Private API from two specified source IP address blocks\.
-When using Private APIs, the VPC endpoint for execute-api re-writes the orginal source IP address, hence it is necessary to use the `aws:VpcSourceAddres`conditon to properly filter the request against the original requester IP address\.
+The following example resource policy denies \(blocks\) incoming traffic to a private API from two specified source IP address blocks\.
+When using private APIs, the VPC endpoint for `execute-api` re\-writes the original source IP address\.
+The `aws:VpcSourceIp` condition filters the request against the original requester IP address\.

 ```
 {